 Erected by Morristown National Historical Park.

 Location.
 40° 44.638′ N, 74° 33.837′ W. Marker is near Bernardsville, New Jersey, in Somerset County.
 Marker can be reached from Jockey Hollow Road, on the left when traveling south.
+Marker is in the New Jersey Brigade Unit of the Morristown National Historical Park, along a hiking trail.
 Touch for map.
-Marker is in the New Jersey Brigade Unit of the Morristown National Historical Park, along a hiking trail.
 Marker is in this post office area: Bernardsville NJ 07924, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The New Jersey Brigade (here, next to this marker); A Warm Fire (within shouting distance of this marker); A Trash Pit (about 300 feet away, measured in a direct line); RHIP (about 400 feet away); A Haven From Everyday Life New Jersey 7th Brigade (approx. 0.3 miles away); William Childs (approx. 1.4 miles away); “George” 2001 (approx. 1½ miles away).
+The New Jersey Brigade (here, next to this marker); A Warm Fire (within shouting distance of this marker); A Trash Pit (about 300 feet away, measured RHIP (about 400 feet away); A Haven From Everyday Life (approx. ¼ mile away); New Jersey 7th Brigade (approx. 0.3 miles away); William Childs (approx. 1.4 miles away); “George” 2001 (approx. 1½ miles away).
 Touch for a list and map of all markers in Bernardsville.

 More about this marker.
 The top of the marker contains a map of Morristown National Historical Park.
 The bottom of the marker features pictures of a Continental Soldier in a regulation uniform and another in whatever clothing he could improvise to protect himself from the bitter winter at Morristown.

 Also see . . .
 Morristown National Historical Park.
 National Park Service website.
 (Submitted on September 28, 2008, by Bill Coughlin of North Arlington, New Jersey.)

 Categories. • Notable Events • Notable Places • War, US Revolutionary •

 More.
 Search the internet for A Revolutionary Winter.